Actindo-AG/Documentation/PIM/UserInterface/03f_Settings.md

   Click the field to edit the category name.

 - *Key*
   Click the field to edit the category key.
+The key is required for API access and must be system wide unique.

 - ![Delete](/Assets/Icons/Trash01.png "[Delete]") (Delete)
   Click this button to remove the selected category.